(Last updated on: 25/11/2022)

 Foreign Ownership and Management

-The last negative economic impact of tourism that I will discuss is that of foreign ownership and management.
+The last of the negative economic impacts of tourism that I will discuss is that of foreign ownership and management.

 As enterprise in the developed world becomes increasingly expensive, many businesses choose to go abroad.
 Whilst this may save the business money, it is usually not so beneficial for the economy of the host destination.